 Bernie Madoff’s sister and her husband found dead in alleged murder-suicide

-The sister of disgraced Wall Street titan Bernie Madoff and her husband – who were also the victims of the Ponzi schemer’s massive fraud – have died from gunshot wounds in a case that police are investigating as a possible murder-suicide.
+The sister of disgraced Wall Street titan Bernie Madoff and her husband – who were also victims of the Ponzi schemer’s massive fraud – have died from gunshot wounds in a case that police are investigating as a possible murder-suicide.

-Sondra Wiener, 87, and Marvin Wiener, 90, were found dead in their Boynton Beach, Florida, home on Thursday afternoon.
+Sondra Wiener, 87, and Marvin Wiener, 90, were found dead in their Boynton Beach, Florida home on Thursday afternoon.
 Police confirmed on Sunday that the deaths may have been a murder-suicide, though it wasn’t disclosed which spouse was suspected of doing the shooting.

 Multiple suicides have already been linked to Madoff’s $65 billion Ponzi scheme, which unraveled in 2008, after he admitted the fraud to his sons.
 His oldest son, Mark, reportedly hanged himself to death on the second anniversary of his father’s arrest, leaving behind a note blaming the financier for ruining his life.
 Several investors also killed themselves over their losses in the scheme, including a hedge fund executive whose firm had invested $7 billion with Madoff.